frodopwns/qwikcelery/code/README.md

     qwikcelery$ vagrant ssh

-Once logged in you will need to run this command to start teh celery daemon:
+Once logged in you will need to run this command to start the celery daemon:

     sudo /etc/init.d/celeryd start